Granulate/gprofiler/README.md

 systemctl start granulate-gprofiler.service
 ```

-The `GPROFILER_VERSION` can be used to pin gProfiler to a specific version (i.e `GPROFILER_VERSION=1.3.0`).
-If you don't specify this variable, the latest version is always downloaded.

 ## Running on Databricks
 For Databricks, the same installation instructions as specified in the [running as an executable](#running-as-an-executable) section can be used (make sure to run them in the initialization script of your node).